BMW has come up with a unique way to avoid helmet hair – style your hair like one of their helmets as these photos show!

 But the main suggestion is to wear some sort of scarf to keep long hair from flapping around in the breeze and becoming damaged and tangled.
 They are also suitable for shorter hairstyles because they prevent irritation and itching.
 There are many brands available.

-Samantha Leggatt of Jadee Sporting Distributors recommends their Miracle Scarf.
-“I wish I had a definite solution for you, I think I’d make a fortune but I can only tell you how I use our Miracle Scarf.
+Samantha Leggatt of Jadee Sporting Distributors recommends a scarf.
+“I wish I had a definite solution for you, I think I’d make a fortune but I can only tell you how I use our scarf.
 When riding the best solution for helmet hair, especially long hair, is to use the scarf as a full tube where you put it on like a hairband but then pull the tube all the way back so that the hair is through the tube.
 Women can then leave it as is or knot it at the end, it also doesn’t interfere with the helmet liner.
 I have short hair, so after the ride I wear it as a hairband to cover the effects of the wind.
 For longer hair I suggest that they use the scarf as a scrunchie or keep it on as a long hairband.”